thompson-stephen113/meet/README.md

 # meet

 ## Overview
-Meet is a project for a web application to build a serverless, progressive web application (PWA) technique.
+Meet is a project for a web application to build a serverless, progressive web application (PWA) with React using a test-driven development technique.
 The application uses the Google Calendar API to fetch upcoming events.

 ## Key Features
 * Filter events by city